Zjx402/Kea2/README.md

 ## Kea2's Users

-Kea2 has been used and adopted by
+Kea2 (and its idea) has been used/integrated by

 - [OPay Business](https://play.google.com/store/apps/details?id=team.opay.pay.merchant.service) --- a financial & payment app.
 OPay uses Kea2 for regression testing on POS machines and mobile devices.